 Add the risotto rice and fry until it begins to turn translucent, about 3-5 minutes.

-Add the peas roughly halfway through cooking, after about 10 minutes.
-Keep simmering until the rice is tender and it has a lovely soupy texture (you may need to add more liquid).
+Add the stock and any parmesan rinds you might have too.
+Season well.
+Stir occasionally for 10 minutes, then add the peas and keep simmering, stirring occasionally until the rice is tender and it has a lovely soupy texture (you may need to add more liquid).
 Season to taste, stir in the mint and serve with plenty of grated parmesan and a little drizzle of oil.

 Previous